libspatialindex/libspatialindex/docs/source/overview.rst

 The library provides a common interface for storage management of all indices.
 It consists of the IStorageManager interface, which provides functions for storing and retrieving entities.
-An entity is viewed as a simple byte array; hence it can be an index entry, a data entry or anything else that the user wants to store.
+An entity is viewed as a simple uint8_t array; hence it can be an index entry, a data entry or anything else that the user wants to store.
 The storage manager interface is generic and does not apply only to spatial indices.